ftravers/datomic-tutorial/README.md

 like our fake temporary id.
 Datomic will, upon inserting this record (entity/map), create the real permanent datomic id, `:db/id`.

+Lets transact this data into the DB:

+    (d/transact @db-conn test-data)

 ## Blow away and recreate DB<a id="sec-1-5" name="sec-1-5"></a>

 When experimenting with datomic, I like to blow the database away, so